twzhangyang/RestAirline/README.md

 The EventStore and ReadModel are based on EF Core and connect to MSSQL, before run this service please update EventStore connect string and
 ReadModel connect string in `settings.json` under `RestAirline.Api` project.
-After set connect string two database will be migrate automatically by the API service.
+After set connect string two database will be migrated automatically by the API service.

 ## Run the API
 1. Try to input home api link in Postman: